brentley/ecsworkshop/content/secrets/secrets-manager/walkthrough-fargate-cdk-app.md

 ecsStack.addDependency(rdsStack);
 ```

-Environment variables from inside the Cloud9 environment are passed in via `cdkenv` - the current AWS_ACCOUNT_ID and AWS_REGION setup earlier in the tutorial.
+Environment variables from inside the Cloud9 environment are passed in via `cdkEnv` - the current AWS_ACCOUNT_ID and AWS_REGION setup earlier in the tutorial.

 A new CDK app is created `const App = new App()`, and the aforementioned stacks from `lib` are instantiated.
-Into each stack we pass the environment variables.
-After we created the VPC, we pass the VPC object into the RDS and ECS stack and add dependencies to ensure the VPC is created before the RDS stack.
+Into each stack the environment variables are passed.
+After creating the VPC, the VPC object is passed into the RDS and ECS stack and add dependencies to ensure the VPC is created before the RDS stack.

-When we create the ECS stack, we pass in the same VPC object along with a reference to the RDS stack's generated `dbSecretArn` so that the ECS stack can look up the appropriate secret.
-We also create a dependency so that the ECS stack is created after the RDS Stack in this example.
+When creating the ECS stack, the same VPC object is passed along with a reference to the RDS stack generated `dbSecretArn` so that the ECS stack can look up the appropriate secret.
+A dependency is created so that the ECS stack is created after the RDS Stack in this example.